BU-Spark/ml-atfal-mafkoda-missing-children/README.md

 *if running from the BU SCC, ensure that the modules python 3.8.10, cuda 11.3, and gcc 9.3.0 are loaded prior to running interactive sessions.

+## Deployment
+- The deployment codes are inside Deployment:FinalNBs folder
+- You can run the face aging gradio app in face_aging_app.ipynb
+- You can run the face recognition gradio app in DeepFace FR Beta Deployment.ipynb

 ### Known Issues: